Global Politics: International Political Economy and World Trade

 - International Political Economy and International Public Policy

-- International trade from GATT to WTO, free trade and development; international regimes and regulation
+- International trade, free trade and development; international regimes and regulation

 Learning outcome knowledge

-The course is designed to provide students with tools and frameworks for analysing current debates and controversies related to the EU and world trade, including the EU's relationship with Norway and organisations such as the WTO, as well as current debates on the design and operation of international organisations.
-This includes the main institutions that have been established to liberalise (GATT) and manage (WTO) world trade, as well as issues such as climate change (Paris accord).
+The course provides students with tools and frameworks for analysing current debates and controversies related to central global issues, including the sustainability challenge and global trade, as well as current debates on the design and operation of international organisations.
+This includes the main institutions that have been established to liberalise (GATT) and manage (WTO) world trade, as well as issues such as climate change (Paris accord and the sustainable development goals).
 Other international organisations related to democracy, security and human rights are also addressed.

 - Presentation: 15%